LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

     wget -P ~/ https://lambdalabs.com/install-lambda-stack.sh
     ```

-## Copy the Lambda Stack repository to a USB stick
+## Copy the Lambda Stack repository and related files to a USB stick

 1. Plug the USB stick into the connected system.
 Mount the filesystem if it's
    not automatically mounted and use `cd` change into the filesystem mount